tropical-turtle/MSS-Seafarer-Certification/README.md

 # Getting Started

+NB - these instructions are written specifically for getting the project running in Visual Studio 2019 Enterprise Edition on a computer running Windows 10 Enterprise Operating system.

 1. Installation process

 To run this project locally from VisualStudio 2019, clone repository, open .sln file in Visual Studio, and then choose Debug -> Start Debugging, or F5 on the keyboard.